Coleslaw3557/aw3225qf-pixel-refresh-fix/README.md

 ## Notes

 - The `ddc_write` tool uses `IOAVServiceWriteI2C`, the same Apple Silicon DDC/CI API used by m1ddc and BetterDisplay.
 It does not require sudo.
-- This does **not** work over the built-in HDMI port on M1 or entry-level M2 Macs.
-USB-C/DisplayPort only.
+- This may not work over the built-in HDMI port on M1 or entry-level M2 Macs.
+USB-C/DisplayPort/Tbolt.
+- Make sure the usb cable is plugged in.
 - Standard DDC reset commands alone (without the button-hold power cycle trick) do not work — the monitor ACKs the I2C writes but ignores them while the refresh loop is active.
-- After recovery, consider avoiding firmware M2B107/M2B109 or checking Dell support for a patched version before updating again.